Sir Sivaswami Kalalaya: Middle School (Classes VI-VIII)

-Computer-aided teaching is an integral part of the teaching-learning process.
-Children are encouraged to glean the latest information using computers.

 Secondary School (Classes IX & X)

-Academics becomes the focal point, with continuous practice as the key.
-Students are geared up for the Board Examination.

 Senior Secondary (Classes XI & XII)

-The thrust at this stage is wholly on achievement.
-The school aims at augmenting students' performance to enable them to secure admission for higher education in elite or prestigious institutions.
-Thinking, analysis, problem-solving, brainstorming and group discussions are salient features.
 Science and Commerce streams are offered at this level.

 Subjects

 Core English - compulsory subject Group I - Physics, Chemistry, Maths, Biology / Computer Science.
-Group II - Accountancy, Business Studies, Economics, Mathematics / Informatics Practice / Marketing.
+Group II - Accountancy, Business Studies, Economics, Mathematics / Informatics Practice / Marketing / Physiology.

 Languages

 The school follows the three-language formula as per the language policy.
 Students learn 2 languages—English & Hindi or Tamil up to Class IV.
 The third language is studied from Classes V-VIII and this reverts to a two-language pattern in the secondary school.
 Only one language needs to be studied at the Senior Secondary level.
 The students would have to study Hindi as one of the languages in Classes V-VIII.